 Sleep apnea can be effectively treated and improved by making a series of healthy lifestyle changes and by taking steps to reduce the risk of heart events and stroke.
 Common treatments for sleep apnea include continuous positive airway pressure (CPAP), oral appliances that keep the throat and airway open, and surgery on the jaw or throat.
 Losing excess weight, quitting smoking, reducing alcohol intake, and using alternative therapies to sedatives and opioids may also help reverse symptoms of sleep apnea.

 If you suspect that you or a loved one has sleep apnea, a sleep study test and a proper diagnosis from a doctor can bring you one step closer toward achieving a quality night’s sleep.
-Click here to take a free one minute online assessment to gauge your risk level of having Obstructive Sleep Apnea.
 Consider using an at-home sleep test to help your doctor diagnose sleep apnea and get started on the path to improved overall health.